krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

 ### Check these factors before taking over
 There is one argument why you should insist on inspecting the code: Your supervisor might not be aware of that the project is booby-trapped.
 A program that looks good from the outside (e.g. a shiny GUI or web interface) and has produced scientific results may seem flawless from a supervisors perspective.
 It may still be entirely rotten from the inside.

+### Divide and conquer
+extract small parts, clean them up and test one by one.
+This is very hard.

+#### Make a separate library of some parts

 ### Rewriting the code
 There is no recycling bin for code.
 There is nothing bad about throwing away code.
 If it does not work, write it from scratch.